Environmental impact of the Vietnam War: Vegetation and forests

-Many of the forests of Vietnam, especially mangrove forests, were immensely impacted by Agent Orange.
+Estimates from US military records listed destruction of 20% of the jungles in South Vietnam and 20-36% (American Association for the Advancement of Science reported 20-50%) of the mangrove forests.
+The forests of Vietnam, especially mangrove forests, were immensely impacted by Agent Orange.
 It was partially the reason why Agent Orange was utilized so much, as a very minuscule amount of it would instantly kill a Mangrove tree.
-They were very common in that region of the world as well.
+They were very common in the region of the world as well.
 Because they were so abundant, it made using Agent Orange that much more useful to the United States.
 Heavy bombing was used in the war as well, and the U.S. had dropped 13 million tons of bombs in Laos, Cambodia, and Vietnam in total.
 Defoliants had destroyed around 7,700 square miles of forests, estimating to be around 6% of the total land in Vietnam.
 The effects of Agent Orange persisted after the war, and led to Vietnam's forest cover declining by 50% in the years during the war and after, reaching an all-time low for forest cover in the 80's and 90's.

+Bombings from 1965-1973 cleared one third of the surface area in the southern sub-basin of the Mekong River.
+The areas with the most intense bombing experienced significant soil displacement and disturbance of soil layers called bombturbation.
+The bombturbation reduces forests to be replaced by vegetation with shallow roots and reduces canopy and runoff increases.
+Destruction from air operations reduced forest cover but emigration induced by the war accounts for significant environmental impacts as well.
+Nearly 1 million people one fourth of the population was displaced between 1953-1975.
+Post war migration out of Vietnam between 1975-1985 mostly impacted the northern provinces of Laos.
+The result was forest regeneration in the northern catchment due to the abandonment of large mountainous areas previously used for agriculture.
+The depopulation and reduced impacts from bombings in the northern catchment allowed the region to avoid the ecocide experienced in the southern catchment.